TL;DR β the best trade show lead capture apps by what your team actually needs

 A few things jump out of that grid.

 - Exporb is the only tool with a filled cell next to "AI pain points / next steps."
 That's the conversation-intelligence wedge.
-Nobody else does it because nobody else captures the audio.
+Backtrack captures audio retroactively but doesn't extract structured pain points or next steps β the rest of the category doesn't capture the audio at all.

 - The integration row is mostly empty for Exporb.
 That's the honest gap.
 BoothIQ, Momencio, and Leadature are deep there.